junxit/us-congress-bills-115/metadata.md

 - 2017-06-23 — Introduced in House
 - 2017-06-23 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-06-23 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-06-28 — Committee Consideration and Mark-up Session Held.
+- 2017-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-10-31 — Committee on Oversight and Government discharged.
+- 2017-10-31 — Committee on Oversight and Government discharged.
+- 2017-10-31 — Placed on the Union Calendar, Calendar No. 277.
+- 2017-10-31 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-377, Part I.
+- 2017-10-31 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-377, Part I.